 ];

-To manually register an event and listener in Laravel 11, open up your AppServiceProvider
+To manually register an event and listener in Laravel 11 and 12, open up your AppServiceProvider

 public function boot(): void